remore/fastly-compute-build-utils/README.md

 All you need to have to proceed with this path is a [valid API token](https://developer.fastly.com/reference/api/auth-tokens/user/) associated with your Fastly account, and a docker environment installed onto your system.

-Please go visit one of folders with language of your choice and follow the instruction there.
+Please go visit one of folders with language of your choice and follow the instruction there to start building your package.

 - [Rust](./Rust/)
 - [Go](./Go/)